 We are adjusting the allocation of our Gulf of Mexico existing assets and/or anticipated capital expenditures to some degree during the remainder of 2010.
-At the time of the Macondo Well incident, we employed approximately 2,200 people in the Gulf of Mexico, and we have begun redeploying approximately 20% of our employees.
-As a result of the Macondo Well incident and the deepwater drilling suspension in the Gulf of Mexico, despite our mitigation efforts, we estimate that the suspension will negatively impact our earnings by \$0.05 to \$0.08 per quarter for the remainder of 2010.
-Longer term, we do not know the extent of the impact on revenue or earnings, as they are dependent, among other things, on our customers' actions and the poten tial movement of deepwater rigs to other markets.
+Despite the fact that the drilling suspension has been lifted, we anticipate a further reduction in our Gulf of Mexico operations in the fourth quarter.
+Longer term, we do not know the extent of the impact on revenue or earnings, as they are dependent, among other things, on our customers' actions and the potential movement of deepwater rigs to other markets.